ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:2110310][end:2111300]] Thank you.

 35:14 _Chris:_
-[[start:2114310][end:2127510]] Yes, for essentially the reason that defined a classical channel, you're always assuming you have something that's protected from decoherence by the environment.
+[[start:2114310][end:2127510]] Yes.
+For essentially the reason that defined a classical channel, you're always assuming you have something that's protected from decoherence by the environment.
-[[start:2128250][end:2140730]] So, yeah, if you're doing an EPR experiment, you have to assume that you don't have any environmental decoherence between the source and the detectors.
+[[start:2128250][end:2140730]] So, yeah.
+If you're doing an EPR experiment, you have to assume that you don't have any environmental decoherence between the source and the detectors.
 [[start:2141630][end:2166740]] And similarly, when you're doing a scattering experiment, you have to make the assumption that the environment is not reaching in there and messing with the outgoing state that you're going to see, or reaching in and messing with the incoming state and changing it in some way that reprepares it in a way that you don't know, that you have no knowledge of.
 [[start:2167190][end:2175640]] So, yes, you're making a fairly strong anti-decoherence assumption in any of these settings when you're talking about having a quantum channel.